Cleanser

 The term cleanser refers to a product that cleans or removes dirt or other substances.
 A cleanser could be a detergent, and there are many types of cleansers that are produced with a specific objective or focus.
-For instance a degreaser or carburetor cleanser used in automotive mechanics for cleaning certain engine and car parts.
+For instance, a degreaser or carburetor cleanser used in automotive mechanics for cleaning certain engine and car parts.

 Other varieties include the ones used in cosmetology, dermatology or general skin care.
 In this case, a cleanser is a facial care product that is used to remove make-up, skin care product residue, microbes, dead skin cells, oils, sweat, dirt and other types of daily pollutants from the face.
-These washing aids help prevent filth-accumulation, infections, pores clogs, irritation and cosmetic issues like dullness from dead skin buildup & excessive skin shine from sebum buildup.
-This can also aid in preventing or treating certain skin conditions; such as acne.
-Cleansing is the first step in a skin care regimen and can be used in addition of a toner and moisturizer, following cleansing.
+These washing aids help prevent filth-accumulation, infections, clogged pores, irritation and cosmetic issues like dullness from dead skin buildup and excessive skin shine from sebum buildup.
+This can also aid in preventing or treating certain skin conditions, such as acne.
+Cleansing is the first step in a skin care regimen and can be used in addition of a toner and moisturizer, following cleansing or using makeup remover cotton and makeup remover.